AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

 [Learn more](/help/admin/cja-deletion.md) about deletion implications.

-### Search for a connection or dataset

-You can search for connections using the Search bar at the top, underneath the [!UICONTROL Connections] title.

 ### Sort connections

-You can sort connections by clicking each column header and sorting up or down.
+You can sort connections on Name, Sandbox, Owner, Date created, and Last modified.
+Repeatedly selecting any of these column headers toggles between ascending and descending sort.

 ## Connection Details page {#connection-detail}

-The new Connections Details page gives you a very detailed view of the status of a connection.
+Connections details gives you a detailed view of the status of a connection.
+You can:

-It lets you:

 * Check the status of your connection's datasets and of the ingestion process.
 * Identify configuration problems that lead to skipped, or deleted records.
 * See when the data is available for reporting.

 >[!IMPORTANT]
+>
 >Any data ingested before August 13, 2021, is not reflected in this [!UICONTROL Connections] dialog.

  Here are the widgets and settings explained: